Wage Calculator

 What a payslip is, and why it's required

 A payslip is the written record an employer must give an employee for every pay run.
-Under section 536 of the Fair Work Act 2009 and regulation 3.46 of the Fair Work Regulations 2009, the payslip has to be issued within one working day of pay day, in printed or electronic form, and must contain a defined set of fields.
+Under section 536 of the Fair Work Act 2009 and regulation 3.46 of the Fair Work Regulations 2009, it must be issued within one working day of pay day — printed or electronic — and must contain a defined set of fields.

-Beyond compliance, the payslip is how an employee reconciles what they earned against what they were paid, audits PAYG withholding, superannuation, and HECS deductions, and proves income for things like rental applications and Centrelink reporting.
+Beyond compliance, the payslip is how you reconcile what you earned against what you were paid, audit PAYG withholding, super and HECS deductions, and prove income for rental applications, loans, and Centrelink reporting.

 Mandatory payslip fields